 - Become a SAPA and share your experience with prospective students at Montclair State.

 - Get involved with activities that continue your learning (language classes, cultural activities, etc.)

 - Incorporate your host culture into daily life (cooking, music, dance, etc.)

 - Seek out coursework, employment or volunteer work with an international focus.

 Check here regularly for updates about regional re-entry conferences for returned study abroad students from the area.

 Your Study Abroad Portal

-After returning home, log back in to your study abroad application on the OIE website.
+After returning home, log back in to your study abroad application on the IAI website.
 Here, you are now able to enter your information as an alumnus and write about your experience abroad.
-Your story may be published on OIE’s website!
+Your story may be published on IAI’s website!
 For more information on the alumni information, e-mail email@example.com.